Education Evidence Base

 - Draft report 6 Sep 2016

-The issues paper covers a range of issues on which the Commission seeks information and feedback, and is intended to assist you in preparing a submission.
+The issues paper covers a range of issues on which the Commission sought information and feedback, and was intended to assist you in preparing a submission.

 Initial submissions were due by 25 May 2016.

-The inquiry report is expected to be handed to the Australian Government in December 2016.
+This inquiry is completed.
+The final inquiry report has been handed to the Australian Government on 9 December 2016.

 The release of the final report by the Government is the final step in the process.